squaredproject/Entwined/ndb/README.md

 2161
 ```

+# Fairy Circles (aka minis)

+A mini shrub is a very small shrub with only 12 cubes.
+It stands about 18 inches tall.

+The mini shrubs are arranged in "fairy circles", which is a group which is also
+circular.

+Fairy Circles are all built with "1 LED cubes" although they use the same platform
+as everything else, so they can run with 4 or 6 LED cubes.

+## Fairy Circle Wiring

+The NDBs are connected for a fairy circle in groups of 5 minis per NDB.
+The NDBs are arranged
+clockwise, with a group of 5 minis being wired as follows.

+Label each NDB as having 5 Minis, with the 1st mini being the most counter clockwise (leftmost),
+then proceeding clockwise.
+The 3rd mini is in the center, and has the NDB.
+The 5th mini
+is the most clockwise (rightmost).

+Output 1 will be connected to the "rightmost" (from the inside of the circle) two minis.

+Output 1 will go first to "mini 2", then its output will go to "mini 1".

+Output 2 will be connected to the mini where the NDB is (the center mini)

+Output 3 will be connected to the "leftmost" (from the inside of the circle) two minis.

+Output 3 will go first to "mini 4", then to "mini 5".

+## Fairy Circle NDB configuration

+The NDB will be configured as follows.

+Channel 1 - 0 T's - 24 LEDs - starting at offset 1
+Channel 2 - 0 T's - 12 LEDs - starting at offset 73
+Channel 3 - 0 T's - 24 LEDs - starting at offset 109

+## Testing Fairy Circles

+The Wiring of a Mini is COUNTER CLOCKWISE.

+Cube 1 is closest to the center.

+A `ddptest` of `cube-order` with `--lpc 1` should show the innermost cube of mini 1, marching around COUNTER CLOCKWISE, then mini 2, then mini 3, etc.

+## A note about this configuration

+Given the small number of cubes, it would be concievable to run everything off one NDB - but it would be off one or two
+channels.

+However, that would mean power is running a long, long way, EG, halfway around the circle.

+We've never done power runs that long, and at some point you get visible artifacts.
+Thus, let's stick to this.

 # Using NDBs

 ## NOTE: some very old "legacy" NDBs are running old firmware.
 Some of the common instructions